The 10 design commandments for cutting your building’s embodied carbon

-If your zoning laws allow it, do try to reduce the number of parking spots, in particular, underground parking spots and places in parking towers.
+If your zoning laws allow it, try to reduce the number of parking spots, in particular, underground parking spots and places in parking towers.
 If you have to have parking spaces below the building, consider raising the building so that the building stands on pillars with an open area for parking below the building.
 This will save a substantial amount of materials in needless walls around the parking spaces.

 Example building: the share of embodied carbon impacts for parking structures is 7% (in the initial case with the parking mix heavily dependent on private cars).
-If the initial mix of underground and above ground parking could be shifted to only above ground parking places, these impacts would be approximately 69% lower.
+If the initial mix of underground and above-ground parking could be shifted to only above-ground parking places, these impacts would be approximately 69% lower.

 One Click LCA allows you to set the service life for each material to reflect their actually foreseen replacement frequency as well as eventual reuse.